bvbohnen/X3_Customizer/Documentation.md

       * scaling_factor:
         - The base multiplier to apply to shot speeds.
+      * adjust_hull_damage_only:
+        - Bool, if True only hull damage is modified.
+Default False.
+      * adjust_shield_damage_only:
+        - Bool, if True only shield damage is modified.
+Default False.
       * use_scaling_equation:
         - If True, a scaling formula will be applied, such that shots near damage_to_adjust_kdps see the full scaling_factor,